 The revolutionary patented* AutoFlood almost eliminates labor costs and saves water at the same time.
 It is now successfully employed in the Imperial Valley with tremendous results.

-Contact Jack to talk about how AutoFlood can work for your situation or click to fill out our contact form.
+Call Jack at (541) 472-8095 to talk about how AutoFlood can work for your situation or click to fill out our contact form.